DaveSimplifire/simplifireIC/README.md

 # simplifireIC

-Welcome to your the simplifireIC project which is a proof-of-concept built upon the internet computer.
+Welcome to the simplifireIC project which is a proof-of-concept built upon the internet computer.

 The following documentation, relevant for the IC platform, is available online: